ncecere/terraform-provider-openwebui/README.md

 > ⚠️ The provider is in an early stage.
 API compatibility may change as Open WebUI evolves and the provider gains richer coverage and testing.

+## What's New in 2.0.0

+- Added continuous delivery via GitHub Actions to publish tagged releases directly to the Terraform Registry.
+- Normalised prompt commands so Terraform configurations can omit the leading `/` without causing API mismatches.
+- Simplified the group resource by removing unsupported `data_json` / `meta_json` arguments and stabilised group member ordering to avoid false-positive plans.
+- Updated examples and documentation to use the new structured `params`/`capabilities` attributes and the `~> 2.0` provider constraint.

 ## Requirements

 - Terraform 1.6 or newer